-It is a good idea to check homework over.
-It is important to remember that the homework is not yours, but your child’s.
+It is a good idea to check home learning over.
+It is important to remember that the home learning is not yours, but your child’s.
 If you do the activities and tasks you are not helping him or her to become an independent learner.

 Show an Interest

 Make time to talk about school in daily conversations.
 Take your child to the library if he or she needs to access reference materials such as books.
 Librarians can also guide your child where to look for information.
 You can give your child a good start if you read with your child and discuss current reading books, at least up to the age of eleven.